UTATRocketry/FCOFFS/README.md

 # Solver Theory Guide

-A pressure system object includes a list of nodes and components:
+A pressure system object includes a list of interfaces and components:
-- Node stores the state and properties of the fluids at the interfacial location between the two components connected to it.
+- Interfaces stores the state and properties of the fluids at the interfacial location between the two components connected to it.
 - Component contains equations that prescribe the behaviour of such component.
-This behaviour is translated into a function that evaluates the residual based on the two boundary node states.
+This behaviour is translated into a function that evaluates the residual based on the two boundary interface states.

-## Construction of Nodes and Components
+## Construction of Interfaces and Components

-Each nodal state can be represented by $w$, containing three primitives variables:
+Each interface state can be represented by $w$, containing three primitives variables:
 ```math
 w = \begin{bmatrix} \rho \\ u \\ p \end{bmatrix}
 ```